Maradona (2018 film): Plot

-The movie follows the story of a goon for hire, Maradona (Tovino Thomas), a cranky young man who moves to Bangalore to stay with his distant relatives, after accidentally injuring a powerful politician's son.
-However, the politician hires a goon named Martin (Chemban Vinod) to track down Maradona and his friend Sudhi (Tito Wilson), who picked up a fight with the man's son, Aravindan, and has lost his memory after the incident.
+The movie follows the story of a goon for hire, Maradona, a cranky young man who moves to Bangalore to stay with his distant relatives, after accidentally injuring a powerful politician's son.
+However, the politician hires a goon named Martin to track down Maradona and his friend Sudhi, who picked up a fight with the man's son, Aravindan, and has lost his memory after the incident.

 Maradona befriends many people in the apartment, like Ousepachan, an old man living all alone in the apartment opposite to that of his.
-He also befriends Asha (Sharanya R. Nair) who is a home nurse at the apartment next door, shortly before falling in love with her.
+He also befriends Asha who is a home nurse at the apartment next door, shortly before falling in love with her.
 Simultaneously he is informed by Sudhi and another friend of his, about the events taking place at their hometown.
 As the film's interval is over, the incident forcing Maradona and Sudhi to beat up the rogue Aravindan is shown.
 Later, Martin and his gang find Sudhi and lock him up in a hideout after beating him severely.
 Maradona watches a story in a news channel in which a man is being severely beaten by a group of goons and identified it was Sudhi.
 He confesses to Asha about his past as a goon and she leaves him.
 Ousepachan calms him down saying that Asha will return to him once she gets to know about his true feelings.
 Later, Martin and his gang arrives at the apartment to look for Maradona, but learn that a robbery had happened at the apartment in which he was living, and also that he is missing since the previous day.
 Maradona had gone to Aravindan's house, to apologise to his mother as he is the one behind the guy's condition.
 Maradona surrenders and is now locked up with Sudhi.
 He is happy to see a still alive Sudhi, as he had earlier thought that Sudhi was killed.
 Maradona also gets a call from Asha who is now a nurse in a hospital somewhere.
 Sudhi is repentant now, especially for ruining his wife's life, someone who had loved and married him knowing his past.
 So he asks Maradona to not let go of Asha.
 Later, Sudhi succumbs to his injuries.
 When Martin and his friend arrives, Maradona overpowers them to escape.
 The last scene shows Maradona on a journey to West Bengal (probably where Asha is), with Aravindan who doesn't remember who Maradona is (and that he is the one behind his condition).
 Maradona assures Aravindan's mother that he will return with Aravindan once he learns that his dear ones are safe.
 We also see Ousepachan returning the valuables that were missing from the apartment, revealing that Maradona had faked a robbery for the safety of his loved ones.